The Guide to Interview Analysis

 Telephone interviews can also lead to lower data quality in some cases.
 Some researchers have noted that participants tend to give shorter, less detailed responses during phone interviews compared to in-person interviews.
 This may be due to the lack of visual interaction or the nature of the phone call, which participants may perceive as less formal.
 Moreover, without non-verbal feedback, interviewers might struggle to probe effectively, missing opportunities to explore key themes or topics in greater depth.

-The absence of visual cues can also lead to difficulties in interpreting emotions or gauging when a participant is hesitant or confused.
+The absence of visual cues can also lead to difficulties interpreting emotions or gauging when a participant is hesitant or confused.
 Skilled interviewers can sometimes mitigate this by paying close attention to verbal cues such as pauses, tone shifts, or changes in pace, but this requires training and experience.
 For instance, in qualitative research interviews exploring personal identity or trauma, missing such nuances could result in data that lacks depth.

 Additionally, response rates for telephone interviews can sometimes be lower than for other methods, particularly when compared to face-to-face or internet-based interviews.
 Potential participants may be less inclined to commit to a phone interview, perceiving it as more intrusive or time-consuming.
 Qualitative researchers often face challenges in recruiting participants for such interviews, especially in studies requiring a diverse sample.